Menu

 We will be reading the following key texts for English:

-The school treasures we are focusing on this term are peace and courage.
+The school treasures we are focusing on are: aspiration and courage.

 Our United Nations Sustainable Development Goal (SDG) this term is – Sustainable cities and communities (11): Make cities and human settlements inclusive, safe, resilient and sustainable.